 \paragraph{Offline imitation learning and Behavior Cloning.} In offline imitation learning, the agent is given a collection of expert trajectories $\Dcal = \cbr{ \tau_1, \ldots, \tau_{\Noff} }$, where $\tau_i = (s_{i,h}, a_{i,h})_{h=1}^H$ is the $i$-th (reward-free) trajectory, all of which are drawn iid from the trajectory distribution of expert policy $\pie$.
-Behavior Cloning finds a policy $\pi \in \Bcal$ that minimizes its log loss on expert's actions on the seen states, i.e.,
+Behavior Cloning finds policy $\pi \in \Bcal$ that minimizes its log loss on expert's actions on the seen states:

-Recent result of~\cite{foster2024behavior} establishes a horizon-independent analysis of Behavior Cloning, which we recall its guarantees here: \begin{theorem}[Guarantee of BC~\cite{foster2024behavior}] Suppose Assumption~\ref{assum:realizability} holds, then with probability $1-\delta$, the policy returned by BC $\hat{\pi}$ satisfies:
+Recent work of~\cite{foster2024behavior} establishes a sharp horizon-independent sample complexity bound of Behavior Cloning, which we recall here: \begin{theorem}[\cite{foster2024behavior}] Suppose Assumption~\ref{assum:realizability} holds, then with probability $1-\delta$, the policy returned by BC $\hat{\pi}$ satisfies:

 \end{theorem}